canonical/lxd/doc/api-extensions.md

 ## `instance_import_conversion`

 Adds the ability to convert images from different formats (e.g. VMDK or QCow2) into RAW image format and import them as LXD instances.

+## `instance_create_start`

+Adds a `start` field to the `POST /1.0/instances` API which when set to `true` will have the instance automatically start upon creation.

+In this scenario, the creation and startup is part of a single background operation.